header-banner-naturalfoods.jpg

 ‘Natural Food’: Open To Interpretation

-While this might explain why the EU has thus far been reluctant to provide a definition for ‘natural’, and instead relies on individual states for regulation, it also reveals that the word ‘natural’ holds value to consumers.
+While this might explain why the EU has thus far been reluctant to define ‘natural’ and instead relies on individual states for regulation, it also reveals that the word ‘natural’ holds value to consumers.
 The researchers concluded that identifying a common definition for ‘natural’ would actually be beneficial in providing clarity for consumers.
 However, rather than looking for just one single definition, the ‘naturalness’ of food should not be a binary concept with one single meaning, but rather a spectrum.

 Related articles